tutorial

 At Foxglove, our team's North Star is to provide robotics teams with general-purpose visualization and debugging tools.
 We believe in focusing on the features that are most useful to the greatest number of our users.

 With that said, your team may still have domain-specific needs that our open source tooling doesn't address.
-While we want to prioritize generally applicable features, we still want to empower you to develop tools customized to your needs – all while leveraging Studio's existing data and layout management features.
+While we want to prioritize generally applicable features, we still want to empower you to develop tools customized to your needs – all while leveraging Foxglove's existing data and layout management features.

 Getting started